-Virtual reality technologies are becoming even more accessible.
+Virtual reality (VR) technology is becoming even more accessible.
 Thanks to this, the use of virtual reality extends far beyond games and entertainment.
 It is an excellent marketing tool that can be successfully used in tourism.

 Today, it is not enough to describe the benefits of the destination, airlines or hotels to persuade customers to book them.
 Customers want live stories.
 Text, photos or even videos will not provide such an immersive experience of the environment, as virtual reality does.